Embraer E-Jet E2 family: E195-E2

 In February 2016, Embraer announced that it had decided to increase the E195-E2's wingspan by 1.4 m for greater lift, along with a MTOW increase of 2 t to extend its range by 450 nmi at sea-level starts, and 250 nmi in hot and high conditions.
+It competes with the Airbus A220-300, at a lower unit cost.
+As well, Embraer claims E195 trip costs are 22% lower than a 154-seat A320neo and 24% below a 160-seat 737-8 - but airlines install more seats, widening seat costs further apart than the 6% and 8% quoted by Embraer.

 The variant rolled out on 7 March 2017 and Azul was confirmed as its launch operator.
 It first flew on 29 March 2017, ahead of the previously scheduled second half of the year.
-Embraer showcased the prototype at the Paris Air Show in June 2017 and plan to enter service in the first half of 2019.

-By January 2019, the flight-test program preliminary results shows the E195-E2 could end up being a little above specifications at introduction.
+Embraer showcased the prototype at the Paris Air Show in June 2017 and planned for it to enter service in the first half of 2019.
+By January 2019, the flight-test program preliminary results showed the E195-E2 could end up being a little above specifications at introduction.
 It was certified on 15 April 2019, with a fuel burn 1.4% less than originally specified for 25.4% less per seat than the E195.
-Binter Canarias should be its European launch customer, to enter service in late 2019.
+Binter Canarias was its European launch customer, taking delivery in late 2019.

 On 12 September 2019, Embraer delivered its first E195-E2 to Azul through lessor AerCap, configured with 136 seats in a single class.

-It competes with the Airbus A220-300, at a lower unit cost.
-As well, Embraer claims E195 trip costs are 22% lower than a 154-seat A320neo and 24% below a 160-seat 737-8 - but airlines install more seats, widening seat costs further apart than the 6% and 8% quoted by Embraer.

-On 22 July 2022, an E195-E2 landed at London City Airport (LCY) for the first time, making it the largest aircraft cleared to operate from the small airport.
+On 22 July 2022, an E195-E2 landed at London City Airport (LCY) for the first time.
+The variant received EASA certification in November 2023 making it the largest aircraft cleared to operate from the small airport.

+On 23 July 2024, during the Farnborough International Airshow, Embraer announced performance upgrades on the E195-E2.
+Fuel burn was improved by 2.5%, and the MTOW increased to 62,500kg.
+Both of these changes enabled a range increase from 2,600 nmi to 3,000 nmi.

+The E195-E2 can produce a "whale sound" during takeoff and landing.
+This occurs when the engine causes the combustion chamber to resonate at a certain frequency.
+This is a normal behavior, and Embraer has announced that they will redesign the combustion chamber to reduce this effect.

 Operators

-As of June 2025, there were 56 E2-Jet aircraft in commercial service with nine operators; the five largest operators are Azul Brazilian Airlines (15), KLM Cityhopper (15), Helvetic Airways (12), Porter Airlines (8) and Air Astana (5).
+As of June 2025, there were 158 E2-Jet aircraft in commercial service with 17 known operators; the three largest operators are Porter Airlines (44), Azul Brazilian Airlines (32), and KLM Cityhopper (23).